leizzer/snapshot-app/README.md

 #### SnapshotJob

-Called by `SnapshotQueuerJob` it perform the copy of the products from Shopify into the DB.
+Called by `SnapshotQueuerJob` it performs the copy of the products from Shopify into the DB.

 # Changes over original template